okeshawarz/prospectus/keshawarz_prospectus.md

 archaeology-- layers of bones and sinew upon which successive generations of spatial structures were built.

+This essay is an attempt to historicize the theoretical argument made in the previous essay for the case of a single city.
+The San Francisco Bay Area, and the city of San Francisco in particular, has become something of a central point for debates over land, space, density, and housing in the past decade.
+The Bay Area features some of the highest salaries in the nation, as well as the highest land values and rents.
+At the same time, San Francisco has some of the lowest rates of density and homebuilding among American urban areas.
+The Bay Area is the epicenter for the rise in hi-tech capital, and serves as an interesting focal point for the study of intra-class conflict between this new form of networked capital, real estate capital, and traditional industries, as well as between the corporate capitalist sector and the real estate sector.
+These conflicts have erupted in battles by tenant movements, landlords, and developers over zoning laws, densification, and new construction.

+In this essay, I trace changes in the urban political economy of San Francisco through the relationship between the geography of urban accumulation and neighborhood-level changes in wages, land values, and rents.
+I will use an approach that combines historical research with descriptive data.
+Broadly, I am interested in looking at patterns of urban growth and distribution in the city;
+how did increases in productivity from both technological change and public investment become capitalized into land prices and rents?
+To what extent did they lead to increases in wages, and to what extent did they show up as higher housing costs?
+I am also interested in the political economy of the built environment in San Francisco.
+In other words, how does the conflict over the urban surplus show up in political struggles over zoning, migration, and housing supply?
+This essay will focus particularly on the role of real estate developers in the political economy of the city.
+Typically, Marxist accounts of urban development and land rents have difficulty in accounting for the role of a particular sort of landed capitalist, the real estate developer, in the mechanisms of production and distribution.
+To what extent do the interests of developers and landlords align?
+To what extent do they differ?
+And, how does the operation of developers affect the construction of the built environment?

 @soja2003 uses the term *synekism* to refer to the "stimulus of urban agglomeration:"

 >[synekism is] seen as a continuous and highly politicized process of urban